With Mosquito-borne Diseases Looming, SC Johnson Donated $15 Million to Help Families

 Helping Families with Mosquito Bite Prevention

-To distribute our donated products where families needed them most, we partnered with organizations including the U.S. Centers for Disease Control and Prevention Foundation, the American Red Cross, Banco De Alimentos, Headwaters Relief Organization, Feeding America, AmeriCares, Associacao Saúde Criança and UNICEF.
+To distribute our donated products where families needed them most, we partnered with organisations including the U.S. Centers for Disease Control and Prevention Foundation, the American Red Cross, Banco De Alimentos, Headwaters Relief Organization, Feeding America, AmeriCares, Associacao Saúde Criança and UNICEF.

-The people of SC Johnson worked tirelessly to source components and ingredients; manufacture, package and distribute product; align with non-government organizations to deliver product and resources to the areas with the greatest need; and educate consumers and families about mosquito bite prevention.
+The people of SC Johnson worked tirelessly to source components and ingredients; manufacture, package and distribute product; align with non-government organisations to deliver product and resources to the areas with the greatest need; and educate consumers and families about mosquito bite prevention.

-We were also honored to have Fisk Johnson invited to testify at a Zika roundtable discussion with the U.S. Senate Committee on Homeland Security & Governmental Affairs.
+We were also honoured to have Fisk Johnson invited to testify at a Zika roundtable discussion with the U.S. Senate Committee on Homeland Security & Governmental Affairs.
 Fisk was one of five witnesses to speak at the roundtable on “Preparing for and Protecting the Nation from Zika.”

 We also partnered with Sesame Street to raise awareness and share critical information about mosquito bite prevention with young families.
-The 1,2,3 Stay Away Mosquitoes program offered simple tips about avoiding mosquitoes, keeping them away from the home and using personal repellents.
+The 1,2,3 Stay Away Mosquitoes programme offered simple tips about avoiding mosquitoes, keeping them away from the home and using personal repellents.

 Supported by Insect Science for Family Health

-Company researchers study and advance the sciences of insect biology, physiology, ecology, behavior and toxicology.
+Company researchers study and advance the sciences of insect biology, physiology, ecology, behaviour and toxicology.
 The Institute also tests pest control formulations and delivery systems to help families protect themselves from insects and the diseases they may carry.
 Insights from the Institute help SC Johnson in the development of its OFF!®, Raid®, Baygon®, Autan®, AllOut® and other consumer pest control brands that have been trusted by families for generations.